Urban Mapping: Public Space Through the Lens of Contemporary Iranian Artists

 Featured artists: Saba Alizadeh, Raoof Dashti, Arash Fayez, Ghazaleh Hedayat, Rana Javadi, Mehran Mohajer, Siavash Naghshbandi, Hamed Noori, Behnam Sadighi, and Mehdi Vosoughnia.

-Organized by Allison Nance, Director of International Arts and Artists at Hillyer, and curated by Gohar Dashti.
+Curated by Gohar Dashti and organized by Allison Nance, IA&A at Hillyer.
+Toured by International Arts & Artists, Washington, D.C.
 Scottsdale Museum of Contemporary Art presentation organized by Julie Ganas, curator of programming.
-The exhibition is accompanied by a fully illustrated catalog.